nekitmm/DLPacker/README.md

 * Restore full-atom protein structure from backbone (packing)
 * Generate structures of point mutants (assumes the backbone has not changed)
-* Pack or refine parts of proteins structure (e.g. after you modelled some missing loop)
+* Pack or refine parts of proteins structure (e.g. after you modelled backbone of a missing loop)
 * Restore partially of fully missing side chains (to be implemented)
 * *probably more*